windchan/uMessage/src/p2/writeup/WriteUp.md

  -  How are the suggestions uMessage gives with the default corpus?
     <pre>
-		The suggestions the default corpus gives do not make any sence they are crap
+		The suggestions the default corpus gives do not make any sense and they are kind of crap.
 	</pre>

  - Now, switch uMessage to use a corpus of YOUR OWN text.
 To do this, you will need a corpus.